Los Angeles Raiders: Cultural impact and legacy

 The Raiders’ time in Los Angeles boosted the team's popularity.
 Hollywood celebrities, notably the gangsta rap group N.W.A., wore Raiders gear.
 Chuck D wears Raiders colors on the cover of Public Enemy's It Takes a Nation of Millions to Hold Us Back, despite being a New York Jets fan.
 "Everyone liked the Raiders," he said, "because they wore black and silver."
 This period – chronicled by the ESPN 30 for 30 documentary Straight Outta L.A. – is considered the beginnings of Raider Nation.

-Today, Southern Californians remain Raiders fans, more than two decades after they left.
-Numerous Raiders fans are typically present during their annual matchup against the Chargers as well as games against the Rams at SoFi Stadium, Southern Californian fans are also known to make the 3-hour drive to the team's home games in Las Vegas.
+Today, Southern Californians remain many Raiders fans, two decades after they left.
+Raiders fans are typically present during their annual matchup against the Chargers as well as games against the Rams at SoFi Stadium.
+Southern Californian fans are also known to make the 3-hour drive to the team's home games in Las Vegas.